ssayle/plant-humanities/contributors/README.md

 ![](https://raw.githubusercontent.com/plant-humanities/essays/main/contributors/Schollaert.jpg)

 Jeannette Schollaert is a doctoral candidate in English at the University of Maryland, College Park.
-Her dissertation, tentatively titled “From Censors to Shouts: Ecologies of Abortion in American Fiction,” traces the literary history of herbal abortifacients in relation to emerging medical technologies in American fiction from the nineteenth century to the present.
+Her dissertation, tentatively titled "From Censors to Shouts: Ecologies of Abortion in American Fiction," traces the literary history of herbal abortifacients in relation to emerging medical technologies in American fiction from the nineteenth century to the present.
 She holds a BA in English and Women’s Studies from Chatham University in Pittsburgh, PA and an MA in English with a specialization in Women’s and Gender Studies from the University of Nebraska-Lincoln.

 ## Melinda Susanto